Logo

 The top dressing (surface footing)

-The visible part of the arena is the top dressing, also known as the surface footing.
+The visible part of the riding arena footing is the top dressing, also known as the surface footing.
 It’s important for the surface of your arena to provide adequate cushion yet remain stable.
 The material should bind together yet not pack too easily.

 Filed Under: General